servisbot/node-red/README.md

 # Dev Work
-If you're using an Apple Silicon MacBook to run and build it, you need to preface your npm commands with `arch -x86_64` as this project uses Node v10 which isn't supported on those devices.
+If you're using an Apple Silicon MacBook, to run and build it you need to prefix all npm commands with `arch -x86_64` because this project uses Node v10, which isn't supported natively on those devices.

-When working with k4, you can do the following test your changes as you work:
+When working with k4, you can do the following to test your changes as you work:

 In your local node-red project, perform the following:

 - `arch -x86_64 npm run build`
 - `npm pack` - this generates a `tgz` file

 In your local copy of k4avalanche reference this file in your `package.json`: